Linlithgow Civic Trust

-There is a short refreshment stop at Linlithgow Canal Centre (LUCS are providing refreshments, payment by donation) and the Linlithgow Reed Band will be playing.
+At the short refreshment stop at Linlithgow Canal Centre the walkers were entertained by the Linlithgow Reed Band.

-The walk then proceeds up Manse Road, passing the site of the Carmelite Friary, one of the original boundary marker stones and the Fountainhead of Palace Well before greeting the Linlithgow and Linlithgow Bridge Childrens' Gala Day Queen in Rosemount Park, moving on to Preston Road and returning to the West Port, where refreshments will be available in the West Port Hotel.
+The walkers then proceeded up Manse Road, passing the site of the Carmelite Friary and one of the original boundary marker stones to greet the Linlithgow and Linlithgow Bridge Childrens' Gala Day queen elect in Rosemount Park, moving on to Preston Road and returning to the West Port, where those who completed the course received a well-deserved certificate.

 - Perambulation Leaflet (5 Mb PDF download)